 Occurrence reporting is one of the safety tools that enables the management of safety for aviation organisations and States.
 This fact is acknowledged and developed in the European Regulatory framework through Regulation (EU) 2018/1139 and Regulation (EU) No 376/2014.

-Regulation (EU) 2018/1139 contains specific reporting requirements placed in the domain-specific Implementing Rules.
-That is:
+Regulation (EU) 2018/1139 contains specific reporting requirements placed in the Implementing Rules for the domain of:

 - Commission Regulation (EU) No 748/2012 for design and production;